 Both male and female cockatoos take turns sitting on their eggs after they have made a nest.
 After the babies are born, both parents take care of their offspring.
 It’s a team effort.

-The name cockatoo dates all the way back to the 17th century, deriving from the word “kaketoe”, an adaptation of Malay word “kakaktua”—meaning parrot with a large crest.
+The name cockatoo dates all the way back to the 17th century, deriving from the word “kaketoe”, an adaptation of Malay word “kakaktua”—meaning Old Sister Bird.
 It also has some 18th-century terms, like cockatoon, cacato, cokato, and cocatoo.

 11. Snowball the Cockatoo Is Capable of Beat Induction